project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/authtokengenerator_jslibrary.md

 published: true
 allowSearch: true
 ---
-The AuthToken generator JS library is used to generate or refresh the user AuthToken.
-The Authtoken is mandatory for any API request.
-The AuthToken is passed as part of configuration to the telemetry JS library.

 ## AuthToken generator JS library methods

 The following API methods are provided by the AuthToken generator library